madeso/bookshelf/content/books/97things/thing_85.md

 +++
-title = "Two Heads Are Often Better than One" weight = 85
+title = "85: Two Heads Are Often Better than One" weight = 85
 +++